 Depending upon the nature of the audit or subject matter, the Office of Research may elect to be represented in audit discussions at the departmental level.
-Should departmental personnel require guidance at any time, the OR must be contacted without hesitation.
-The OR participates in and coordinates audit exit briefing as deemed necessary by the significance and nature of the audit findings and recommendations.
+Should departmental personnel require guidance at any time, the Office of Research must be contacted without hesitation.
+The Office of Research participates in and coordinates audit exit briefing as deemed necessary by the significance and nature of the audit findings and recommendations.